Ticker

 // This behavior is different from variables declared with var or let, which can be reassigned new values.

 // In this case, since a2 is a constant variable, any attempt to modify its value after it has been initialized will result in an error being thrown at runtime.
-The error message "assignment to constant variable" indicates that you are attempting to modify a constant variable, which is not allowed.
+The error message "assignment to constant variable" indicates that we are attempting to modify a constant variable, which is not allowed.

 -------------------------------------------------------------------------------------------------------------------